contentful/slash-developers/raw_docs/concepts/webhooks.md

 ~~~

 [Find more details on getting the activity log of a webhook with the API in our reference docs](/developers/docs/references/content-management-api/#/reference/webhook-calls).

+## Auto save

+The Contentful web app automatically saves documents you are working on after every change you make.
+Contentful keeps track of documents active in the web app and uses that information to call webhooks you have configured.
+Contentful considers documents edited in the last 20 seconds as active.

+This means that, if you are editing an entry in the web app for one minute, and you have a webhook configured to be called for `auto_save` actions, that webhook will be called 3 times.

 ## Next steps